simoncblyth/opticks/notes/issues/ckm_cerenkov_generation_align.rst

 * derive the G4 style propertyvec from Opticks standardized material and compare with source
 * use the standardized domain interpolated prop for the aligned comparison

-* hmm will need to rewrite all properties of all materials (and surfaces) : so better to do this in one place : not specific to Cerenkov Generator
+* DONE : hmm will need to rewrite all properties of all materials : so better to do this in one place : not specific to Cerenkov Generator

 * DONE : added assert in CCerenkovGeneration comparing the Rindex domain from the material to that from the genstep

-* clearest way is to used an OPTICKS_ALIGN switch in ckm- DetectorConstruction that does the G4 material standardization, CMaterialLib should do it and should be invoked via some API in G4Opticks
+* DID NOT DO THIS WAY : clearest way is to used an OPTICKS_ALIGN switch in ckm- DetectorConstruction that does the G4 material standardization, CMaterialLib should do it and should be invoked via some API in G4Opticks